-What if I am unable to pay monthly or I want to go back to the regular billing?
+What if I want to go back to regular billing?

 - Not a problem; simply contact our Customer Service Department to cease EPP billing.
 If you need to make special arrangements, we can remove you from the EPP and set up a custom payment plan.
 Excessively late payments and /or NSF checks will result in removal from the EPP.
 Customers who have been removed from the EPP, either by choice or due to infractions, will be eligible to reapply for the EPP during the next years’ enrollment period.